Yu Darvish: Pitching style

 Darvish is a right-handed pitcher who throws from a three-quarter arm slot in a drop-and-drive motion.
 He has a large frame for a pitcher, listed at 6 ft 5 in and 220 lb.
 Darvish throws a four-seam fastball which averages 93–95 mph (tops out at 99 mph), as well as a hard slurve (slider) in the low 80s with a sharp break.
 He complements these two with a wide repertoire of secondary pitches, including a two-seam fastball (also described as a shuuto), a cutter, two curveballs, a splitter, and an occasional changeup.
 Darvish has a "fast curve" and a "slow curve", the former averaging about 80 mph and the latter about 71.
 The slow curve is almost exclusively used in no-strike and 1-strike counts, while the fast curve is mostly used in 2-strike counts.
 Some professional scouts consider Darvish to have the best repertoire of quality pitches, including the best slider, in all of Major League Baseball.
 In August 2019, Darvish learned a knuckle curve from Cubs teammate Craig Kimbrel and began using the pitch.

 Advance scouting on Darvish is made difficult by his tendency to change his most frequent pitch sequences over time.

-While Darvish uses both the set, or "stretch" position and the windup, he has been noted for pitching exclusively from the stretch at times, even when there is no one on base.
+While Darvish uses both the set, or "stretch" position and the windup, he has been noted for pitching exclusively from the stretch at times, even when there are not runners on base.
 While pitching from the windup is generally thought to add velocity to pitches, the set position allows pitchers more control over baserunners.
-In Darvish's case the set position often is used as a way of keeping his delivery in sync and consistent.
+Darvish often uses the set position to keep his delivery in sync and consistent.

-Prior to the 2006 season Darvish's "go-to" pitch was a screwball, and he tends to rely more on his off-speed pitches than his fastball.
+Prior to the 2006 season, Darvish's "go-to" pitch was a screwball, and he tends to rely more on his off-speed pitches than his fastball.
 After injuring his shoulder in an exhibition game start against the 2006 World Baseball Classic Japanese national team in February 2006, because of the strain the screwball had gradually been putting on his shoulder, he took the pitch out of his in-game repertoire and worked to develop his splitter until it became an equally effective pitch that would replace the screwball.
-He also has succeeded in increasing his fastball velocity from year to year.
+He also increased his fastball velocity for several years in MLB, with his average velocity rising from 92.7 miles per hour in 2012 to 95.9 miles per hour in 2020.

-In 2019 season alone, he used 10 different pitches: Cutter with two different movements, four seam and two seam fastballs, slider, splitter, normal and slow curveballs, knuckle curve and a changeup.
-In 2020, he revealed on Twitter that he learnt a 'supreme pitch', which is a hybrid between a splitter and two-seam fastball.
+In 2019 alone, Darvish used 10 different pitches: a cutter with two different movements, both four seam and two seam fastballs, a slider, a splitter, normal and slow curveballs, a knuckle curve, and a changeup.
+In 2020, he revealed on Twitter that he learned a "supreme pitch," which is a hybrid between a splitter and a two-seam fastball.
 This pitch can reach 93 mph.

-Yu Darvish also has a few ways to learn new pitches to add to his deep pitching arsenal.
-One of his favorites was to use it in game without knowing, which forces him to adapt quickly.
+To add new pitches to his arsenal, Darvish will often use a new pitch in game with little knowledge beforehand, forcing him to adapt to it quickly.